-Ekspres Bank has implemented "Guideline on Adequate Capital Base and Solvency Needs for Credit Institutions" issued by the Danish FSA.
-Ekspres Bank is using the solvency need model published by the Association for banks in Denmark "Lokale Pengeinstitutter", and wants to remain compliant at all time with regulatory expectations at a given reporting date as well as with a forward-looking perspective, i.e. sustaining its strategy.
+The bank has implemented "Guideline on Adequate Capital Base and Solvency Needs for Credit Institutions" issued by the Danish FSA.
+The bank is using the solvency need model published by the Association for banks in Denmark "Lokale Pengeinstitutter" (LOPI), and wants to remain compliant at all time with regulatory expectations at a given reporting date as well as with a forward-looking perspective, i.e. sustaining its strategy.
 This regulatory compliance objective represents as such a key consideration for capital adequacy assessment purposes.